Azure/Verified-Telemetry-Device-Sample/STMicroelectronics/STM32L4_L4+/readme.md

     |`WIFI_PASSWORD` |{*Your Wi-Fi password*}|
     |`WIFI_MODE` |{*One of the enumerated Wi-Fi mode values in the file.*}|

-1. Edit the same file to set the Azure IoT device information constants to the values that you saved after you created Azure resources.
+1. Set the Azure IoT device information constants to the values that you saved after you created Azure resources.

     |Constant name|Value|
     |-------------|-----|